DeXP/dexp.github.io/_posts/articles/2017-02-11-read-tar-in-26-lines.md

                                                                                 |_|
 ```

 Next time I needed tar in a similar situation.
-I wanted not simple store the resources for [Wordlase]({{ site.url }}/games/wordlase/) game, but archive and compress them.
+I wanted not simply store the resources for [Wordlase]({{ site.url }}/games/wordlase/) game, but archive and compress them.
 I can pack resources for a really long time on my machine.
-But the resources will be unpacked every time when user starts the game.
+But the resources will be unpacked every time when a user starts the game.
 So the solution should work quickly.
 Public domain implementation of the compression algorithm was found on the Internet, but it can pack only one file.
-Thats how hero of this publication was born - [dxTarRead]({{ site.url }}/tools/dxtarread/).
+That's how the hero of this publication was born - [dxTarRead]({{ site.url }}/tools/dxtarread/).

 Advantages of dxTarRead: